ethereum/ERCs/ERCS/erc-x.md

 The existing definitions from [ERC-4626](./eip-4626.md) apply.

+- [ERC-20](./eip-20.md) compliant Vault: Vault that implements the [ERC-20](./eip-20.md) specification including the optional metadata extension
+- [ERC-20](./eip-20.md) non-compliant Vault: Vault that do not implement the [ERC-20](./eip-20.md) specification

 ### Deviation from [ERC-4626](./eip-4626.md)

 ERC-x Vaults MAY implement [ERC-20](./eip-20.md) to represent shares.

-If an ERC-x Vault does implement [ERC-20](./eip-20.md), the `share` method SHOULD return the address of the Vault.
-If an ERC-x Vault does not implement [ERC-20](./eip-20.md), the `share` method SHOULD NOT return the address of the vault.
+For [ERC-20](./eip-20.md) compliant Vaults, the `share` method SHOULD return the address of the Vault.

+For [ERC-20](./eip-20.md) non-compliant Vaults, the `share` method SHOULD NOT return the address of the Vault.

 ### Methods